utkarshmangal/Company-Website/README.md

 While this project is for educational purposes, constructive feedback and suggestions are welcome.
 Feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ---

-Thank you for exploring our College Project's web development services website!
-For more information, feel free to contact us at [your-email@example.com](mailto:your-email@example.com).
+Thank you for exploring our my Project's web development services website!
+For more information, feel free to contact us at [utkarshm730@gmail.com](mailto:utkatshm730@gmail.com).